redtexts/texts/pannekoek_1920_world_revolution.md

 insufficient resources.
-It thus signifies the last stand of the bourgeois class: when the bourgeoisie can no longer withstand the assault of the masses on the Scheidemann-Henderson-Renaudel line, it falls back to its last line of defence, the Smillie-Dissman-Merrheim line^[Respectively socialist and trade union leaders.
+It thus signifies the last stand of the bourgeois class: when the bourgeoisie can no longer withstand the assault of the masses on the Scheidemann-Henderson-Renaudel line, it falls back to its last line of defence, the Smillie-Dissmann-Merrheim line^[Respectively socialist and trade union leaders.
 [Translator's note.]].
 When it is no longer able to deceive the proletariat by having 'workers' in a bourgeois or socialist regime, it can only attempt to